ckampfe/russ/README.md

 - [ ] some kind of search
 - [x] fix N+1 queries on feed/entry creation
 - [x] set up CI
+- [x] copy feed and entry links to clipboard

 ## license